Loading NuWatt Energy...

 Federal Residential Solar Tax Credit (Section 25D) Expired December 31, 2025

 New Haven homeowners who purchase solar with cash or a loan receive $0 in federal tax credits.
 All prices below reflect what you actually pay.
-PPA/lease providers can still claim Section 48/48E (30%) through July 4, 2026.
+PPA/lease providers can still claim Section 48/48E (30%) through July 4, 2026 — see how that helps you.
 Is solar still worth it?

-New Haven is unique in Connecticut: United Illuminating territory with enhanced incentives from its economically distressed designation.
+New Haven is unique in Connecticut: United Illuminating territory with enhanced clean energy incentives from its economically distressed and environmental justice designations.

 New Haven is served by UI ($0.28/kWh), not Eversource.
 RRES program is administered identically by both utilities under PURA rules.
 Interconnection takes 4-8 weeks.
 Same Solar Energy Adjustment applies ($0.0402/kWh for 2026 enrollees).